helix-osu-firmware/spi-bootload/README.md

 since without the actual SPI flash, the bootloader will just continually loop waiting for the WEL to complete.
 It'll actually timeout eventually, it'll just take forever.

+## Interface verification

+The interface itself can be directly tested without using the SPI core by using the FIFO in readback.

+1. Write 0x8000 to register 0 to reset the FIFO address.
+2. Write 0x55 to register 0.
+3. Write 0xAA to register 0.
+4. Write 0x8000 to register 0 to reset the FIFO address.
+5. Read register 0.
+Should return 0x155.
+6. Read register 0.
+Should return 0x1AA.
+7. Read register 0.
+Should return 0x100 in simulation, since this is the initial value of the BRAM.
+In hardware this will return previously-written data.

+This test is done in the beginning of spi_bootload_tb.v.

 # PicoBlaze notes